ADVANTICS/documentation/power-modules/ADM-PC-BP25/theory_of_operation.md

 Voltage setpoint corresponds to the phase RMS voltage reference.
 Current setpoint corresponds to the phase RMS current limit and must be greater than zero.
 Frequency setpoint corresponds to the sine-wave frequency.

+>[!NOTE] The frequency setpoint must be set BEFORE the Inverter 1-phase mode is enabled.

 ![power envelope va08](images/AFE_inverter_1-ph-AFE_inverter_1ph.svg ':size=60%')
 <figcaption style="text-align: center">Simple connection of ADM-PC-BP25 in boost mode with precharge</figcaption>